gabrielalextx/Ready-TKinter-Windows/README.md

 hard to understand explanations, please send your feedback so I can update these files!
 Here we go!

-# 1 - GETTING THE CODE TO WORK
+# 1 - Getting the code to work
 This part is easy: Have Python 3.* installed on your machine (don't know if there any problems on having only 2.* installed, so better go for both for maximum compatibility XD).
 Normally it already has the Tkinter library with it, but in case it doesn't, download it through Pip (you can find more information through other tutorials).

-# 2 - HOW IT WORKS
+# 2 - How it works
 After several search for answers on some points to better use of the Tkinter library through the college project, I found some pieces of code from other users of StackOverflow to optimize some parts like: creating a UNIQUE screen without creating